| | | | | | | |

 orange loaf cake placed on a dish

 It’s melt-in-your-mouth moist.
-Thanks to the addition of yogurt and olive oil, this orange loaf cake turns out incredibly moist and tender.
+Thanks to the addition of Greek yogurt and olive oil, this orange loaf cake turns out incredibly moist and tender.
 The yogurt adds a luscious richness while keeping the crumb light and fluffy.

 Two slices of orange loaf cake on a small place with orange wedges and halves in the background.